TwitchLib/TwitchLib/README.md

 # TwitchLib
-A wrapper of the SmartIRC4net class intended for use with Twitch
+A wrapper of the SmartIRC4net class intended for use with Twitch.
+Also includes class to make async web calls to Twitch API.

 This is still a work in progress.
 Basic functionality exists.
 You can connect to multiple channels, using multiple accounts,